cvat-ai/cvat/cvat/apps/annotation/README.md

     1. full match between image name and filename form annotation *.xml file (in case of a task was created from images or archive of images).
     1. match by frame number (if CVAT cannot match by name).
 File name should be in the following format `frame_%6d.jpg`.
-       It will be used when task was created from video for example.
+       It will be used when task was created from a video.

 -   supported shapes: Rectangles
 -   limitations: Support of Pascal VOC object detection format